Saturday, October 31, 2020

 My daughter invited her best friend over to watch horror movies at our house, so we tasked her with handing out our candy.

-We went over to our friends' house, and while we waited for their oldest daughter to get home from work and take out the kids to trick-or-treat, I decided to do a street or two with Simon.
+We went over to our friends' house, and while we waited for their oldest daughter to get home from work and take out the kids to trick-or-treat, I decided to do a street or two with Little.
 My fears were totally unfounded.
 The street was full of kids.
 And while a lot more houses than usual were dark to warn kids that trick-or-treaters weren't being served there, there were still plenty that were open and inviting.
 Most people had set up tables outside to set their candy on, and were sitting out wishing everyone a happy Halloween.
 It was pretty nice.

 In the end, my son got a pretty normal Halloween.
 I know plenty of kids that didn't.
 His best friend went camping with his family instead.
 Another friend he plays with often probably sat down with his family to plan all the fun things they could do next year.
 But my son got to trick-or-treat like he does every year, and he came home with a whole bunch of candy too.